how-to-get-government-job

 Harnessing Your Experience

 You have a great deal of experience to offer.
-This may be the experience that you have gained through previous roles, or it may be the experience that you have gained in social situations and surroundings.
-The experience that you have will be relevant and useful to any role that you go for.
-When you are dissecting the experience that you have, you need to try and utilize the experience that counts and that is valuable.
+This may be experience gained through previous roles or experience gained in social situations and surroundings.
+Your experience will be relevant and useful to any role that you go for.
+When you are dissecting your experience, you need to try and utilize the valuable experience.

 Getting the most out of your experience and utilizing what is relevant is crucial.
-This experience will be useful when you are applying for jobs and when you get to the interview stage.
-Taking time to sift through your experience and make it relatable will help you get the government job that you deserve.
+This experience will be useful when you apply for jobs and get to the interview stage.
+Taking time to sift through your experience and make it relatable will help you get the government job you deserve.

-Once you have assessed your experience, you then have to start carving out a career path.
+Once you have assessed your experience, you must start carving out a career path.
 If you do not focus on creating a career path, then you will not know which roles to go for, and you will not get the most out of your career.
-To get a role that is enjoyable, you need to follow a career path that is interesting and enjoyable.
+To get an enjoyable role, you need to follow a career path that is interesting and enjoyable.
 So, for example, would you like a local government role that focuses on community development?
 Or would you prefer to work with local children or perhaps even with seniors?

-Would you prefer more of an office-based role that focuses on the creation and implementation of new policies?
+Would you prefer more of an office-based role that focuses on creating and implementing new policies?
 What interests you, and what motivates you and drives you to succeed?
-The department you work in may affect the role that you undertake, so be clear about what area you want to work in and what role you see yourself in.
-This way, you target your job search and find opportunities that are suitable and relevant for you and your career.
+The department you work in may affect your role, so be clear about what area you want to work in and what role you see yourself in.
+This way, you target your job search and find suitable and relevant opportunities for you and your career.

-Developing Your Understanding of a Role and Department
+Developing your Understanding of a Role & Department

-After you have decided what career path you want to follow, you then have to start furthering your understanding of roles and departments.
-Getting to know what roles are performed and in what government departments is important, and it will give you an overview of what you can expect.
-You can then align this overview with your expectations.
-Taking time out to establish the fundamentals for each role and department is crucial.
+After you have decided what career path you want to follow, you must start furthering your understanding of roles and departments.
+It is important to know what roles are performed and in what government departments.
+This will give you an overview of what you can expect, which you can then align with your expectations.
+Establishing the fundamentals for each role and department is crucial.

-To successfully embrace learning and development, you have to look forwards to the future and adopt a growth mindset.
-The mindset and approach that you have will set your new role off to the best start.
-If your mindset is not focused on improvement and learning, then start making changes as soon as you can, as you do not want to let this hinder you.
+To successfully embrace learning and development, you have to look forward to the future and adopt a growth mindset.
+Your mindset and approach will set your new role off to the best start.
+If your mindset is not focused on improvement and learning, start making changes as soon as possible, as you do not want to let this hinder you.

 Focus on Your Resume

 When you are going for new roles, you have to be sure that your resume is looking its best.
 If a resume is patchy or it is poorly written, it will more than likely get rejected very quickly.
 A resume is important in highlighting your skills, education, and experience.
-To ensure that this does not happen, you need to focus on rewriting and creating a resume that is informative and eye-catching.
+To ensure this does not happen, you need to focus on rewriting and creating an informative and eye-catching resume.

 Networking